 In this case, it’s especially important to remember that all glass is not created equal.
 Tempered glass or glass that can withstand freezing is crucial.
 When shopping, just consult the packaging or the product description for tempered glass or freezer-safe options.

-Also, make sure to look for a container with an airtight lid that will create the tight seal you need to keep as much of the air and odours from the freezer away from the contents inside of the container.
+Also, make sure to look for a container with an airtight lid that will create the tight seal you need to keep as much of the air and odors from the freezer away from the contents inside of the container.

 Most importantly though, remember not to fill glass containers of any kind to the brim, by leaving a little bit of room at the top to avoid any broken glass in your freezer.
 With that, you’ve got yourself a simple, plastic-free option that may already be in your home.